Terms & Conditions:

 Medication(s) should be in the original prescription bottle

-Luggage Information: You are permitted to bring a normal-sized suitcase as well as a small carry-on bag.
-The handling of the normal-sized suitcase will be our responsibility, and the carry-on will be yours.
+Luggage Information: You can bring a normal-sized suitcase and a small carry-on bag.
+Handling the normal-sized suitcase will be our responsibility, and the carry-on will be yours.
 Attach the included Mayflower Cruises & Tours luggage tag to your bag before leaving home.
-We will see that your suitcase arrives where and when you do.
+We will see where your suitcase arrives and when you do.
 Your Tour Manager or bellman will arrange for the suitcase to get to your room.
 On travel days, your tour manager will give you the time for your bag to be ready for pick-up by the bellman.

-Note: In the post-pandemic era, some hotels may not offer baggage handling services.
+Note: Some hotels may not offer baggage handling services in the post-pandemic era.
 If this is the case, you will be responsible for taking your luggage between the coach and your hotel room.
 The driver will load and unload your bags on the coach.

 The carry-on bag is allowed on the motorcoach.
-Carry-on storage is minimal and much smaller than those found on airplanes.
+Carry-on storage is minimal and much smaller than that found on airplanes.
 Bags with wheels will not fit inside the motorcoach.
-The overhead compartments are suitable for coats, hats, small briefcase-size bags, or purses.
+The overhead compartments suit coats, hats, small briefcase-size bags, or purses.

 Prescription medications should be packed in your carry-on bag or carried with you.
-We also suggest that while in the hotels, you keep prescriptions securely stored.
+We also suggest securely storing them in hotels.

 Note: Many airlines have a charge for the first checked bag.
 Rates vary for each airline.
 This fee is paid directly to the carrier at check-in.